The basics of a healthy smile

 Are you ready to have your smile evaluated by a dental professional?

 Seeking dental assistance is also important in maintaining a healthy smile.
 Call Drs.
-Keri Smith and David Hiebert at NW Heights Dental of Portland in Portland, OR to schedule an appointment at (503) 646-1463.
+Keri Smith at NW Heights Dental of Portland in Portland, OR to schedule an appointment at (503) 646-1463.
 Our professionals have years of combined experience in providing preventative, cosmetic, and restorative dental procedures for new and current patients in the community.

 Posted in: Preventative Care